Tina Monzon-Palma

 Monzón-Palma has received several awards including University of the Philippines Gawad Plaridel in 2017.

 Early life

-Monzón-Palma was born Manila to Andres Monzón and Priscilla Mapa and they lived in Malate district of Manila.
+Tina Monzón-Palma was born as María Cristina Mapa Monzón in Manila to Andres Monzón and Priscilla Mapa and they lived in Malate district of Manila.
 She has five brothers and a sister.
 She studied at Malate Catholic School for her elementary and high school education.
-She went to college at Saint Scholastica's College and took up Bachelor of Arts in Education.
+She went to college at Saint Scholastica's College and took up Bachelor of Arts in education.
 She also cross-enrolled to De La Salle College for her other subjects.